Health Services

 Becoming a Resident Student if You Were a Commuter

 Commuter students who would like to become resident students MUST provide additional immunization information to Health Services prior to moving into the residence halls.
-Commuters who wish to be residents must provide proof of meningitis vaccine given on/after 16th birthday, and must include Groups A, C, Y, and W-135, as well as TB testing, which was completed no earlier than 6 months prior to move-in date.
+For current immunization requirements and recommendations, consult the Health Services webpage.
 Each student must be cleared by Health Services before moving into the dorms, and Health Services clearance includes several steps.
 You may upload documentation via the student health portal.
 If you have questions, please contact Health Services at 732-987-2756.